-To prevent possible damage, do not slam the hood to close it.
-Lower the hood until it is open 8 in (20 cm) approximately and then drop it.
-This should secure both latches.
+To prevent possible damage:

+- Before closing hood, make sure the hood prop rod is fully seated into its storage retaining clips. - Do not slam the hood to close it.
+Use a firm downward push at the center front edge of the hood to ensure that both latches engage.
 Never drive your vehicle unless the hood is fully closed, with both latches engaged.